Edited By: Ming T. Tsuang and Stephen V. Faraone

 Why should you publish in Neuropsychiatric Genetics?

-c.
-For the public (2 years), if your work is selected for a virtual issue
+- Free access to your article for 10 of your colleagues, for you, in perpetuity and for the public (2 years), if your work is selected for a virtual issue.

 Psychiatric Genetics: publishes papers which bring together clinical observations, psychological and behavioural abnormalities and genetic data.
 The journal is also a forum for reporting new approaches to genetic research in psychiatry and neurology utilizing novel techniques or methodologies.
 Psychiatric Genetics publishes original Research Reports dealing with inherited factors involved in psychiatric and neurological disorders.
 This encompasses gene localization and chromosome markers, changes in neuronal gene expression related to psychiatric disease, linkage genetics analyses, family, twin and adoption studies, and genetically based animal models of neuropsychiatric disease.
 The journal covers areas such as molecular neurobiology and molecular genetics relevant to mental illness.